JLLeitschuh/lgtm_hack_scripts/README.md

 ### Using this Project

-In order to extract these 'keys' for uses by these scripts, we recommend that your browser's develper tools and inspect the various requests normally made under the 'Network' tab.
+In order to extract these 'keys' for uses by these scripts, we recommend that your browser's developer tools and inspect the various requests normally made under the 'Network' tab.
 This information should be put inside of a file named `config.yml` inside the repositories root directory.
 This `config.yml` file is already part of the `.gitignore` so adding it to this repository will not risk you accidentally committing it.